+Update 3/3/20.
 Dr. Max Powers provides a line of supplements that appear to be mainly marketed to bodybuilders and those who lift weights.
-In this review I want to look specifically at Dr. Max Powers Testosterone Boost, which is billed as “an all natural herbal alternative to synthetic anabolic testosterone steroids.”
+This review will be about Dr. Max Powers Testosterone Boost, which is billed as “an all-natural herbal alternative to synthetic anabolic testosterone steroids.”
 The supplement is said to “enhance the production of the luteinizing hormone (LH) for the natural production of testosterone. “ I'll explain what that all means below.
-The part about enhancing luteinzing hormone is a hint at what's in the Testosterone Boost, but more to the point, does it really work?
-Does it really raise luteinzing hormone and testosterone levels?
+The part about enhancing luteinizing hormone is a hint at what's in the Testosterone Boost, but more to the point, does it really work?
+Does it really raise luteinizing hormone and testosterone levels?
 In this review, I'm going to look at the research.
 Keep reading and let's see what we can discover.

 Max Powers Testosterone Boost Ingredients